Skip to contents

 4. Contributions from all resources are summed.

-The function assumes that intake weights are already normalized so that, for each consumer, the sum of contributions from all resources equals 1.
+The function assumes that flux weights are already normalized so that, for each consumer, the sum of contributions from all resources equals 1.